 We believe in the physical resurrection of both the saved and the lost.
 Those who are saved will rise to eternal life, and those that are lost to eternal punishment (Matthew 13:49-50; Matthew 25:46; Mark 9:43, 48; Luke 16:19-31; John 5:28-29).

 We believe that the Church is the body of born-again believers in fellowship with Christ and with fellow believers (I Corinthians 12:12-13; Ephesians 2:19-21; Hebrews 10:25).

-We believe that mankind was created in the image of God, after His likeness and therefore has transcendent, intrinsic worth (Genesis 1:27).
-The murderous destruction of any human life from conception to natural death is unjustifiable and wrong in the sight of God.
+We believe that mankind was created in the image of God, after His likeness and therefore has transcendent, intrinsic worth from conception to natural death (Genesis 1:27; Genesis 5:1-2; Genesis 9:6; James 3:9).

 We believe that God wonderfully and immutably creates each person as male or female.
-These two distinct, complementary genders together reflect the image and nature of God (Genesis 1:26-27).
-Rejection of one’s biological sex is a rejection of the image of God within that person.
+These two distinct, complementary genders together reflect an essential aspect of the image and nature of God, and as such, rejection of one’s biological sex is a rejection of the image of God within that person (Genesis 1:26-27).

 We believe that men and women were created by God in His own image (Genesis 1:27; Genesis 9:6), that marriage was instituted by God whereby a biological man and a biological woman are joined together in lifelong commitment to faithful companionship, and that Biblical marriage is the only legitimate and acceptable context for sexual intimacy (Genesis 2:20-24; Matthew 19:4-6; Romans 7:2; I Thessalonians 4:1-8; Hebrews 13:4).